archon

 }

 The metadata has a deactivated field set to true to conform to the W3C specification.
+The revoked DID’s data resource, dereferenced at /data, is empty.

 DID Resolution